Abstract representations of events arise from mental errors in learning and memory: Results

-The measurements of $P$ for the 1-, 2-, and 3-back tasks are shown in Figure \ref{nback}b, and the combined measurement of $P$ across all conditions is shown in Figure \ref{nback}c.
-Notably, the distributions decrease monotonically and maintain consistent exponential forms, even out to $\Delta t = 10$ trials from the target stimulus, thereby providing direct evidence for the Boltzmann distribution (Eq. (\ref{Boltzmann})) and the free energy principle more generally.
-Moreover, fitting an exponential curve to each distribution, we can directly estimate the inverse temperature $\beta$.
-Remarkably, the value $\beta = 0.32 \pm 0.1$ estimated from the combined distribution (Fig. \ref{nback}c) matches (within errors) the average value $\beta = 0.31$ estimated from people's reaction times in the serial response task (Fig. \ref{performance}a).
-To further strengthen the link between mental errors and people's internal representations, we then asked the subjects to perform the original serial response task (Fig. \ref{experiment}), and for each subject, we estimated $\beta$ using the two methods described above: First, we directly measured $\beta$ by calculating an exponential fit to their individual memory distribution, and second, we indirectly estimated $\beta$ based on their reactions in the serial response task.
-Comparing these two estimates across subjects, we find that they are significantly related with Spearman correlation $r_s = 0.28$ ($p =0.047$; see Methods).
-When viewed in concert, these results demonstrate not only the existence of the particular form of mental errors predicted by our model -- down to the specific value of $\beta$ -- but also the relationship between these mental errors and people's internal estimates of the transition structure.
+To further strengthen the link between mental errors and people's internal representations, we then asked subjects to perform the original serial response task (Fig. \ref{experiment}), and for each subject, we estimated $\beta$ using the two methods described above: (i) directly measuring $\beta$ in the $n$-back experiment, and (ii) indirectly estimating $\beta$ in the serial response experiment.
+Comparing these two estimates across subjects, we find that they are significantly related with Spearman correlation $r_s = 0.28$ ($p = 0.047$, permutation test), while noting that we do not use the Pearson correlation because $\beta$ is not normally distributed (Anderson-Darling test,\cite{Stephens-01} $p < 0.001$ for the serial response task and $p = 0.013$ for the $n$-back task).
+Together, these results demonstrate not only the existence of the particular form of mental errors predicted by our model -- down to the specific value of $\beta$ -- but also the relationship between these mental errors and people's internal estimates of the transition structure.